marcelojaloto/SwagDoc/README.md

 # SwagDoc
-Create the public documentation API using Swagger for Delphi.
+SwagDoc is a Delphi library to generate swagger.json file for Swagger Spec version 2.0.
+Create a public documentation REST API using Swagger 2.0 for Delphi Language.